namanchikara/Find-Max-numbers-of-connected-alike-elments/README.md

 1 1 1

-on executing FindMaxElement(), function will return [1,2,1] Where as on exeuting FindMaxNow() will return 3
+on executing FindMaxElement(), function will return [1,2,1].
+Whereas, on exeuting FindMaxNow() will return 3